Analog Weight Update Rule in Ferroelectric Hafnia, using pico-Joule Programming Pulses: Experimental Section

-\threesubsection{Electrical characterization}\\
+\subsection{Electrical characterization}

-All electrical measurements were carried out using an Agilent B1500A semiconductor parameter analyzer.
+All pulsed electrical measurements were carried out using an Agilent B1500A semiconductor parameter analyzer.
+No wake-up procedure is needed to observe resistive switching.
+For each new, pristine device investigated, the device was first measured with 5 DC cycles at low voltage (200 mV).
 Write pulses V\textsubscript{write} were applied to the terminal connected to the top electrode of the devices, while the bottom electrode was shorted to ground through the second terminal.
+Fatigue measurements confirm that unless the device shows stable behavior up to 10\textsuperscript{4} cycles under high bias, and up to 10\textsuperscript{8} cycles under moderate bias (\textbf{Supplementary Figure S10}).
 The pulses were generated using the waveform generator/fast measurement unit (WGFMU) in combination with the remote-sense and switch unit (RSU) module, which is integrated into the B1500A system.
 The differential read resistance (R\textsubscript{100mV}) was extracted by performing a voltage sweep from –100 mV to +100 mV between top and bottom electrodes of the Metal-Ferroelectric-Metal resistive devices.
 The resistance was calculated as the average value at the two extreme bias points (-100 and +100 mV).
-For R\textsubscript{100mV} versus V\textsubscript{write} characterization, alternating write and read steps were executed while progressively ramping V\textsubscript{write} up and down to trace a full hysteresis loop starting at 0 V. In the LTP/LTD measurement, a reset conditioning step of 1000 cycles with an amplitude of $\pm$1.5 V at 1 kHz was applied before modifying the write pulse amplitude or width.
-This low-voltage cycling was found to redistribute vacancies, thereby reducing the stress caused by the previous experiment and decreasing cycle-to-cycle variability between the first and subsequent cycles.
+For R\textsubscript{100mV} versus V\textsubscript{write} characterization, alternating write and read steps were executed while progressively ramping V\textsubscript{write} up and down to trace a full hysteresis loop starting at 0 V. In the LTP/LTD measurement, a reset conditioning step of 1000 cycles with an amplitude of $\pm$1.5 V at 1 kHz was applied in between experiments, before modifying the write pulse amplitude or width.
+The objective of the reset conditioning sequence is to provide the same starting point for each device, at a controlled time before the measurement.
 For the random-pulse VDSP experiment, the same write and read parameters were used, but instead of tracing the hysteresis loops with increasing voltage, random positive or negative pulses were applied.
-A sequence of 1000 writes and reads was carried out.
+A sequence of 300 writes and reads was carried out.
+Capacitance measurements were carried out using the Multi-Frequency Capacitance Measurement Unit (MFCMU) module of the B1500A.
+The capacitance was measured in devices ranging from 94 to 1.4 \textmu m\textsuperscript{2} with an amplitude of $\pm$500 mV at the highest possible frequency (5 MHz), with a step size of 5 mV and a small-signal AC amplitude of 30 mV.
+Ferroelectric and fatigue measurements were carried out with an aixACCT Systems TF Analyser 3000 (see Supplementary Information S1 and S6).

-\threesubsection{VDSP and SNN simulations}
+\subsection{VDSP and SNN simulations}